-If you live in another timezone than the one used on the server, you can change the timezone on your slot.
-You can do this via SSH, please use the following command:
+If you live in a different timezone than the one configured on the server, you can change it for your account via SSH.

 tzselect